 You’ve surely heard of Goldman Sachs, the global investment services firm, but you might not be familiar with their digital subsidiary, Marcus.

-Marcus by Goldman Sachs is an online-only, FDIC-insured bank offering personal loans, a savings account, and CDs.
-Named after Goldman Sachs pioneer Marcus Goldman and founded in 2016, this bank is at the top of the game with its high-yield savings and deposit products.
+Marcus by Goldman Sachs is an online-only, FDIC-insured bank offering personal loans, a high yield online savings account, and CDs.
+Named after Goldman Sachs pioneer Marcus Goldman and founded in 2016, Marcus Bank’s online savings account is regularly among the highest yielding accounts available nationwide.

 To earn the noteworthy APY you just have to fund your account within 60 days of opening it, and maintain a positive balance after that.

 There are four different ways you can make a deposit into this savings account.

 - 1. link your savings account to an external bank account and transfer funds (Marcus won’t charge fees for this, but your other bank might),